 cozy cottage off the beaten path

-This quaint little cottage sits in a wooded area of Ipswich, MA surrounded by conservation land.
+This quaint little cottage sits in a wooded area of Ipswich, MA, surrounded by conservation land.
 The owner received approval from the town to demolish the condemned cabin and build a new dwelling.
 The scale of the new building and the overall footprint had to match that of what was removed.

-The low roof lines, shed dormers and cathedral ceilings create a feeling of openness in an otherwise small second floor.
-The guest bedroom is towards the front of the house and the master bedroom is above the living room with the same spectacular views of the marsh as the screened-in porch.
+The low roof lines, shed dormers, and cathedral ceilings create a feeling of openness on an otherwise small second floor.
+The guest bedroom is towards the front of the house, and the master bedroom is above the living room with the same spectacular views of the marsh as the screened-in porch.
 There are two full bathrooms, one on each floor.
 The bathrooms stack on top of each other; this area of the original cabin was a wood storage shed.
 We kept a small area for wood storage out front, but having this additional space allowed us to have two bathrooms instead of one on the first floor.

 The challenge of this home was to meet the town’s request to match the scale of the original cabin but also had to meet the requirements of mandated building codes and the client’s wishes.
 We met these challenges, and the owner loves the results.